Vito Armando

 • Reported absent sick, dropped from roles, MOS 531.
 (Anti-Tank Crewman)

 Along with fellow glidermen, Vito Armando traveled to North Africa in May 1943.
-Later promoted in rank to PFC, he fought in the following campaigns; Sicily, Naples-Foggia, Normandy, Rhineland.
-During the D-Day landings on June 6, 1944, he was wounded and sustained injuries for which he was awarded the Purple Heart.
+Later promoted in rank to Private First Class, he fought in the following campaigns; Sicily, Naples-Foggia, Normandy and Rhineland.

 The Adjusted Service Rating Score (ASR) was a system the U.S. Army used at the end of the war to determine when soldiers were eligible for discharge.